metarhia/console/README.md

 ## The Concept

 Console is client-side run-time for Metarhia applications.
-It's a part of Metarhia technological and have following implementations:
+It's a part of Metarhia technological stack and have following implementations:
 - Qt  and Node.js (C++) for Linux, MacOS, Windows
 - iOS (Swift and Objective-C)
 - Android (Java and possibly C++ and Node.js)